Enhancing Circuit Fidelity in Transmon Qubit Rings via Operation Duration Tuning under Strong Connectivity Noise: Analytical origin of the fidelity optimal operation point: a two qubit example

 The fidelity of these quantum states under Gaussian noise can be expressed as a function of the normalized interaction parameter $J/\lambda_0$.
 This formulation reveals how variations in SWAP coupling strength influence coherence preservation and noise susceptibility.
 While the present two-qubit model serves primarily as a qualitative illustration, it provides physical intuition that complements the numerical simulations for larger systems, where analytical treatment becomes intractable.

 The transformation from evolution time $t$ to normalized interaction strength $J/\lambda_0$ is given by $t = \alpha \lambda_0 / J$.
 Substituting this relation into the fidelity functions yields

 These expressions explicitly show how the interplay between coupling strength and Gaussian noise determines the fidelity of both quantum states.
 By setting $\lambda_{ij,0}^{t} = 10,\lambda_{ij,0}^{c} = \lambda_0$, we take $a = 10/11$.
-As shown in Fig.~\ref{fig:dip_analy}, the state $\left|\uparrow\downarrow\right\rangle$ exhibits a distinct sweet spot at small $J/\lambda_0$, consistent with the numerical results presented in the main text.
-In contrast, the two-qubit $|\text{GHZ}\rangle$ (Bell) state shows no visible sweet spot because, in this simplified toy model, the omission of superconducting-qubit frequency terms makes $|\text{GHZ}\rangle$ an eigenstate of the Hamiltonian, thereby suppressing oscillatory evolution.
-When these frequency terms are restored, the $|\text{GHZ}\rangle$ state is expected to exhibit an analogous sweet spot behavior.
+As shown in Fig.~\ref{fig:dip_analy}, the state $\left|\uparrow\downarrow\right\rangle$ exhibits a distinct optimal operation point at small $J/\lambda_0$, consistent with the numerical results presented in the main text.
+In contrast, the two-qubit $|\text{GHZ}\rangle$ (Bell) state shows no visible optimal operation point because, in this simplified toy model, the omission of superconducting-qubit frequency terms makes $|\text{GHZ}\rangle$ an eigenstate of the Hamiltonian, thereby suppressing oscillatory evolution.
+When these frequency terms are restored, the $|\text{GHZ}\rangle$ state is expected to exhibit an analogous optimal operation point behavior.